sacdallago/bio_embeddings/README.md

 - Quickly predict protein structure and function from sequence via embeddings: [embed.protein.properties](https://embed.protein.properties).
 - Read the current documentation: [docs.bioembeddings.com](https://docs.bioembeddings.com).
 - Chat with us: [chat.bioembeddings.com](https://chat.bioembeddings.com).
 - We presented the bio_embeddings pipeline as a talk at ISMB 2020 & LMRL 2020.
-You can [find the talk on YouTube](https://www.youtube.com/watch?v=NucUA0QiOe0&feature=youtu.be), and [the poster on F1000](https://f1000research.com/posters/9-876).
+You can [find the talk on YouTube](https://www.youtube.com/watch?v=NucUA0QiOe0&feature=youtu.be), [the poster on F1000](https://f1000research.com/posters/9-876), and our [Current Protocol Manuscript](https://doi.org/10.1002/cpz1.113).
 - Check out the [`examples`](examples) of pipeline configurations a and [`notebooks`](notebooks).

 Project aims: